About Vice President Biden's Efforts to End Violence Against Women

 As Vice President, Joe Biden has continued to advocate on behalf of women.
 Upon entering office, the Vice President appointed the first ever White House Advisor on Violence Against Women, Lynn Rosenthal.
 In this role, Ms. Rosenthal advises the Vice President on the issues of domestic violence and sexual assault, serves as a liaison to the domestic violence and sexual assault advocacy community and promotes collaboration across federal agencies.
 This interagency approach to reducing violence against women has resulted in an unprecedented level of coordination among federal agencies.

-Vice President Biden has focused specifically on strengthening efforts to reduce dating violence against teens and young women ages 16-24.
+Vice President Biden has focused specifically on strengthening efforts to reduce dating violence against students, teens, and young women ages 16-24.
 Young women in this age group face the highest rates of dating violence and sexual assault.
 Nearly one in five college women will be the victim of a sexual assault, and one in ten teens will be hurt by someone they are dating.
+Men are also survivors of this violence.
 Because even one incident is too many, in September 2011, the Vice President launched the 1is2many initiative.
-1is2many uses technology and outreach to get the message out and to help reduce dating violence and sexual assault among teens and young adults.
-The Vice President is also working hard to improve the response to sexual assault and dating violence on college campuses, ensuring that young women can pursue their education free from violence.
+1is2many uses technology and outreach to get the message out and to help reduce dating violence and sexual assault among students, teens and young adults.
+The Vice President is also working hard to improve the response to sexual assault and dating violence on college campuses, ensuring that students can pursue their education free from violence.

 The reauthorized Violence Against Women Act will continue effective programs while helping better address the needs of especially vulnerable populations and prevent violence in future generations.September 14, 2011